-Our nominating and corporate governance currently committee consists of Douglas Bratton, Gregory Brown and John Cochran, and following the closing of this offering, the committee shall continue to consist of these same individuals.
-Our board of directors has determined that each of the members of our nominating and corporate governance satisfies the Nasdaq Global Market independence requirements.
-The chairperson of our nominating and corporate governance committee is currently Douglas Bratton and following the closing of this offering, Mr. Bratton will continue to serve as the chair of our nominating and corporate governance committee.
+Our nominating and corporate governance committee consists of Douglas Bratton, Gregory Brown and John Cochran, each of whom our board has determined satisfies the Nasdaq Global Market independence requirements.
+The chairperson of our nominating and corporate governance committee is Douglas Bratton.
 The functions of this committee includes, among other things:

-- identifying, reviewing and evaluating candidates to serve on our board of directors consistent with criteria approved by our board of directors; - · determining the minimum qualifications for service on our board of directors; - evaluating, nominating and recommending individuals for membership on our board of directors; - · evaluating nominations by stockholders of candidates for election to our board of directors; - considering and assessing the independence of members of our board of directors; - developing a set of corporate governance policies and principles, including a code of business conduct and ethics, periodically reviewing and assessing these policies and principles and their application and recommending to our board of directors any changes to such policies and principles; - considering questions of possible conflicts of interest of directors as such questions arise; - reviewing the adequacy of its charter on an annual basis; and - annually evaluating the performance of the nominating and corporate governance committee.
+- identifying, reviewing and evaluating candidates to serve on our board of directors consistent with criteria approved by our board of directors; - determining the minimum qualifications for service on our board of directors; - evaluating, nominating and recommending individuals for membership on our board of directors;

+- evaluating nominations by stockholders of candidates for election to our board of directors; - considering and assessing the independence of members of our board of directors; - developing a set of corporate governance policies and principles, including a code of business conduct and ethics, periodically reviewing and assessing these policies and principles and their application and recommending to our board of directors any changes to such policies and principles; - considering questions of possible conflicts of interest of directors as such questions arise; - · reviewing the adequacy of its charter on an annual basis; and - annually evaluating the performance of the nominating and corporate governance committee.